 Econometric specification

-CEs are theoretically grounded in Lancaster's theory of value [37] and based on Random Utility Theory [38,39].
-For a general description of CEs, see [40].
-The RPL model for choice data analysis takes into account heterogeneity of the parameter values among respondents and relaxes key assumptions which constrain the use of conditional logit models, namely independence of irrelevant alternatives - iia [41].
+Respondent choices in a CE can be modelled with reference to Lancaster's theory of value [37] and Random Utility Theory [38,39].
+For a general description see [40].
+The RPL model for choice data analysis takes into account heterogeneity of the parameter values among respondents and relaxes key assumptions that constrain the use of conditional logit models, namely independence of irrelevant alternatives - iia [41].
 Under a RPL specification, the utility a respondent i derives from an alternative j in each choice situation t is given by: